-We’re going way off the rails today.
+We’re going way off the rails today with this recipe for gluten-free four cheese mac & cheese.
 But it’s fine, because no one would dare complain about a free recipe on a free website, right?
 And anyone who does is just clearly outing themselves as someone who is dreadfully boring at parties.

 In all seriousness, though, this site is mostly devoted to Paleo recipes, but since the header clearly says “gluten-free and paleo recipes from a chef’s perspective”, the boss gave me permission to post a non-paleo, grain- and dairy-filled recipe.
 The boss is pretty cool.